-It was a Canadian sweep in the ice dancing competition at the Autumn Classic International in Montreal on Saturday.
+Canadians Tessa Virtue and partner Scott Moir started their season on a high note, earning top marks in the short program in ice dancing at the Autumn Classic International in Montreal on Friday.

-Vanessa James and Morgan Cipres of France were the top duo in the field.
+Vanessa James and Morgan Cipres of France are in second with a score of 73.48.

 Meanwhile, Canadians Nam Nguyen and Keegan Messing are in third and fourth after the men's short program, after posting scores of 88.40 and 86.33, respectively.

 But Yuzuru Hanyu of Japan stole the spotlight with a record-setting score of 112.72.

 The Autumn Classic International, which is the second event in the ISU Challenger Series, wraps up Saturday.

 The Grand Prix season begins next month with the Rostelecom Cup on Oct.
 20 in Moscow.